carlosbvz/webpack_basic/README.md

   - [x] Get a local copy of this repo.
   - [x] Get webpack (dev server) up and running, with the dist/index.html as the root.
   - [x] Get all .js files for the listed components (footer and header) inside the 'scr' folder into the single 'dist/assests/bundle.js' file.

-  Now, what about using some loaders?

-  We decided to use es6 classes in our project, and at the moment of this writing they are not supported by all browsers.
-You can check what's the current status here: [es6 classes Supported browsers](https://caniuse.com/#search=classes).

-So, let's add a feature to our webpack project to transpile es6 to es5.
-Try to do the following:

-- [ ] Add babel-core, babel-loader and babel-preset-es2015
+  - [x] Add babel-core, babel-loader and babel-preset-es2015.
-- [ ] Modify the webpack.config.js file to make the es6 .js files transpile to es5 into the dist/assets/bundle.js final asset.
+  - [x] Modify the webpack.config.js file to make the es6 .js files transpile to es5 into the dist/assets/bundle.js final asset.

+Pretty cool.

+Let's now use sass in our project.
+The idea is to have every component with its own .scss file (already there for you), having them gather into a single file (main.scss -> already there as well), and finally, get them compiled into the dist/assets/main.css file